Mr Kurt Fearnley AO

 Qualifications: Bachelor of Science, Monash University; Graduate Diploma Information Technology, Caulfield Institute of Technology; and GAICD.

-Chair: Risk Committee.
+Deputy Chair: Audit and Risk Committee.

 Dr Denis Napthine AO